Highlights of the trip

 - Accommodation altitude 2230.00 Meters | 7316.27 feet

-- Accommodation type: local homestay, shared rooms on the traditional floor blankets with a hot shower and a flush toilet.
+- Accommodation type: local homestay with shared rooms on the traditional floor, blankets, a hot shower, and a flush toilet.

 - Utilities: there is electricity and Wi-Fi